kaste/mockito-python/docs/recipes.rst

         # no need to verify anything here, if we get the expected response
         # back, `url` must have been passed through the system, otherwise
         # mockito would have thrown.
+        # We *could* ensure that our mocks are actually used, if we want:
+        verifyStubbedInvocationsAreUsed()

 Faking magic methods